Yaaximus/robotics-python/src/path-planning/genetic-algorithm-path-planning/README.md

 - user can calculate chromosome fitness based on total distance of chromosomes and connectivity of nodes.
 - user can find best fitness indices
 - user can rank the initial population of chromosomes using roulets wheels selection method
+- user can do crossover on the population

 ## Fixed issues:
 - bug fixed in create population function